Learn to ski the easy way

 But thanks to your unique teaching technique everything came back to me within minutes, I remembered all the funny exercises (the duck, pissing on the pole) and I was back to the same level of skiing that I had when I left your class!

-After this experience I just had to write you to thank you for the fun ski weekends and everything I got to learn at the paralell skiing class.
+After this experience I just had to write you to thank you for the fun ski weekends and everything I got to learn at the parallel skiing class.
 I could not have learned skiing a better way and am so glad that I took your course.

 I recommend your class whenever I can and I hope that you get more and more people using your short ski technique to learn how to ski in an easy way.